The name "Egypt" would be derived from the name of an early king of

 Another big discovery was announced during late 2017.
 They had detected another anomaly which appeared to indicate a very large void above the pyramids' Grand Gallery, named: "ScanPyramids Big Void" (SP-BV, see image above).
 It seems to be a very large chamber or perhaps another gallery, as the void is multiple meters high, one to two meters wide, and 30 to perhaps 50 meters long.
 It is still unknown whether the ''chamber'' is standing horizontal as it could also have been built diagonal, like the Grand Gallery.
 The exact heigth of the location is also unknown as it could be situated much lower and closer to the Grand Gallery, compared to what is depicted in the image above.
 To further investigate the big void, the team is considering the concept of drilling a very small hole (3 cm) where a small flying robot could fit through, but the Egyptian authorities would have to approve it first.
 (Source: BBC News.)

-The ScanPyramids team notes that they have done some more, minor
+The ScanPyramids team said that they would also have done some more

-discoveries within the Great Pyramid, but they would only announce
+discoveries within the Great Pyramid, but would announce them only when

 about the findings of the ScanPyramid team can be found here